-Teens and adults will look well-dressed for holidays, weddings, and dances, as well as any time they want to feel dapper!
-Because you can select your own fabric, you can use colors and designs that match other outfits or choose material that features favorite characters or fandoms.
+Teens and adults will look well-dressed for holidays, weddings, and dances, as well as any time they want to feel dapper.
+Because you can select your own fabric, you can use colors and designs that match other outfits or choose a material that features favorite characters or fandoms.

 - 5/8-inch bow tie hardware

 - Lightweight fusible interfacing (optional)

 Download and print the JPG bow tie pattern at 100 percent.
 Attach the two pieces together.
 The pattern pieces include a 1/4-inch seam allowance.

 Pin and cut out the pattern piece on the fold.
 Repeat to cut out a second piece.

 If you want to add a little structure to your bow tie, fuse interfacing to the back of one piece of fabric behind the bow section.
 Do not add interfacing to the straps.

 Sew the Bow Tie Pieces

 Pin the two bow tie pieces right side together.
 Mark where to leave an opening on the bow portion.

 Sew around the shape with a 1/4-inch seam allowance, leaving an opening for turning.